 I eye her half-eaten lunch in its styrofoam tray.
 Beef, I think.
-“Teriyaki?”
+I say into her ear, “Teriyaki?”

-I explain the complexities of dishpan hands.
-She’s recounting instructions for a water landing, arms stretched wide and three seats behind me when we realize: me here, her over there, and no sticky strands, no strings or theories between us.
+Before long, she’s recounting instructions for a water landing, arms stretched wide and three seats behind me.
+That’s when we realize: me here, her over there with no sticky strands, no strings or theories between us.

 I paw at my jacket in disbelief.
 She practices semaphore with mail-order catalogs.